• Skip to primary navigation

 • Add the vegetable stock (using stock makes the soup more flavourful) or water.

-• Bring to a boil, then turn down to a medium heat and cover and cook for 20 minutes or until the parsnips are soft.
+• Bring to a boil, then turn to medium heat and cover and cook for 20 minutes or until the parsnips are soft.

-• Set aside to cool and then puree.
+• Set aside to cool, and then puree in a blender.

 • When ready to serve, heat up again.